Firewise USA FAQs

 Will being Firewise compromise my landscaping or the local ecosystem?

 Today's fire resistant building materials can be attractive and complement the area's culture and style.
 Firewise landscaping techniques can actually improve the aesthetic quality of your home by clearing out dry and dead vegetation, and allowing space between trees and plants.
+Firewise landscaping can use native plants, can be "water wise," and can promote healthy populations of bees and other beneficial animals and insects.
 More information about landscaping can be found on the “Defensible Space” page of the FIRESafe MARIN website.

 How can I be Firewise and keep my trees?